-Sweet’s Syrup is made with unpasteurized honey, and most physicians do not recommend consuming any food that has not been pasteurized when pregnant.
-My physician had no problems with it and I took it regularly both of my pregnancies.
-Yale-trained MD, midwife, herbalist, and author of various books on optimal health for women and children, Dr. Aviva Romm (who I adore, follow her - one of my favorite go-to resources on women’s health) recommends elderberry regularly during pregnancy.
-Here is a great article she wrote: What’s a Pregnant Mom to Do?
-Flu Vaccine in Pregnancy
+Sweet’s Syrup is made with unpasteurized honey, and most physicians do not recommend consuming any unpasteurized foods when pregnant.
+However, my physician had no problems with it, so I used elderberry syrup regularly during both of my pregnancies.
+Dr. Aviva Romm, a Yale-trained MD, midwife, and herbalist, who authored several books on optimal health for women and children, recommends elderberry during pregnancy.
+Please consult with your personal obstetrician or midwife before making this decision.

 Is Sweet’s Syrup safe while breast-feeding?

 I asked several Lactation Consultants and they all, without hesitation, said yes.
 However, there are not very many studies on this topic.
 Before making a personal decision, consult your pediatrician or lactation consultant.

 Sweet's Syrup has been part of my children's daily routine since they were toddlers.
 They never let me forget their morning serving!
 Children under age 1 should NOT consume products containing unpasteurized, raw honey.

 Can infants drink elderberry syrup without the raw honey?